Illinois high school boys basketball polls

 |7

-Others receiving votes: Warsaw West Hancock 11, Corliss 7, Sterling Newman 7, Casey-Westfield 7, Aurora Christian 3, El Paso-Gridley 2, Uplift 1, Williamsville 1.
+Others receiving votes: Corliss 11, Sterling Newman 9, Warsaw West Hancock 9, Casey-Westfield 7, Aurora Christian 3, Williamsville 1.

 Class 1A